 Draisaitl scores in OT to lead Oilers past Ducks 3-2

-Anaheim Ducks celebrate a goal as Edmonton Oilers' Mark Letestu skates by during the second period of an NHL hockey game Saturday, April 1, 2017, in Edmonton, Alberta. less Anaheim Ducks celebrate a goal as Edmonton Oilers' Mark Letestu skates by during the second period of an NHL hockey game Saturday, April 1, 2017, in Edmonton, Alberta.
+Anaheim Ducks' Patrick Eaves is checked by Edmonton Oilers' Milan Lucic during the third period of an NHL hockey game Saturday, April 1, 2017, in Edmonton, Alberta.
+Anaheim Ducks celebrate a goal as Edmonton Oilers' Mark Letestu skates by during the second period of an NHL hockey game Saturday, April 1, 2017, in Edmonton, Alberta.

 Add your comments below